 Secondary Specialty: Medic, Interpreter

-When the old version of Stalker was replaced in 1983, two major changes were made to his construction.
-The straight-arms were replaced with arms that could swivel at the bicep, and his bulky waist-piece was replaced by a slimmer one.
+When Stalker was re-released in 1983, two major changes were made to his construction.
+The straight-arms were replaced with arms that could swivel at the bicep, and his bulky waist-piece was replaced by a slimmer one with the buckle resculpted into the shape of Hasbro's logo at the time.
 Also, the date stamp on the figure was changed from "1982" to "82-83."
-While technically only a variation, the changes are substantial enough to consider this a new version.
-However, as many people consider this only a variation, we have chosen to list this figure as version 1.5, rather than version 2.
-Other than "straight-arm" and "swivel-arm" releases, no variations of Stalker are known to exist.
+While the changes are substantial enough for some to consider this a new version, it is still technically just a variation.
+Because of this, we have chosen to list this figure as version 1.5, rather than version 2.

 There are two versions of Stalker's filecard.
-The one that came from Hasbro Direct has a glossy red backing, while the one that came with the carded Stalker does not Stalkers included with the Sears or JCPenney's exclusive gift packs also had the red backing.
+The filecard with the Stalkers available from Hasbro Direct has a glossy red backing, while the filecard that came with the carded Stalkers did not.
+Stalkers included with the Sears or JCPenney's exclusive gift packs also had the red backing.

 Most of the 1982 series figures and their swivel-arm counterparts re-used molds from each other, repainted slightly to make them seem more original.